 The discovery of osteoarthritis in neanderthals was happened upon by chance by William L. Straus and A.J.E.
 Cave.
-In 1957, They had traveled to France to examine the Fontechevade skulls – a controversial set of remains predating humans and neanderthals by more 100,000 years.
+In 1957, They had traveled to France to examine the Fontechevade skulls – a controversial set of remains predating humans and neanderthals by more than 100,000 years.
 However, Straus and cave were only allowed to examine casts of the skull fragments and could not take any measurements.

 Straus and Cave gave up on their effort to study the Fontechevade skulls and, instead, turned their attention to the neanderthal skeletons housed in the museum.
 One skeleton of particular interest was “The Old Man” of La Chapelle-aux-Saints.

 “The Old Man” was found in a cave near the village of La Chapelle-aux-Saints in 1908 by three French clerics (the brothers A. and J. Bouyssonie and L. Bardon) and amateur paleontologists.
-It was on of the most significant anthropological finds of the 20 century.
+It was one of the most significant anthropological finds of the 20 century.
 The clerics had unearthed one of the most complete Neanderthal skeletons, estimated to be about 60,000 years old.

-The first neanderthal bones were discovered in a lime stone cave in the Neander Valley (hence their name) near Dusseldorf, Germany in 1856.
+The first Neanderthal bones were discovered in a limestone cave in the Neander Valley (hence their name) near Dusseldorf, Germany in 1856.
 Neanderthals lived during the ice age.
 They are the closest human relatives ever found, although, there is a striking difference in appearance.
-They were shorter and stockier with angled cheekbones, prominent brow ridges and wide noses.
+They were shorter and stockier with angled cheekbones, prominent brow ridges, and wide noses.

 How they walked was a mystery.

-The cave man from La Chepell-aux-Saints shed light into neanderthal posture and movement.
+The caveman from La Chepell-aux-Saints shed light into neanderthal posture and movement.

 In 1911, the French Paleontologist Marcellin Boule studied and reconstructed the skeleton.
-When he published his findings , it was the first analysis of a complete neanderthal skeleton.
+When he published his findings, it was the first analysis of a complete neanderthal skeleton.

-Boule’s concluded that neanderthals had a forward thrusting skull, a spine that didn’t curve and bent hips.
+Boule’s concluded that Neanderthals had a forward-thrusting skull, a spine that didn’t curve, and bent hips.
 Although fiercely debated among anthropologists for decades, Boule’s observations would become the standard view.

 Diagnosis: Degenerative Spine Condition